donderom/bubblon/README.md

  By contrast, Bubblon uses a "model stack" architecture, where the controller determines the current model.
 Instead of bloating a single `Model` with state for everything, you encapsulate each view in its own `tea.Model` with its own `Update()`, `View()`, and logic.
 The controller then pushes/pops models on a stack as the user navigates.

+Read [the blog post](https://donderom.com/posts/managing-nested-models-with-bubble-tea/) for a more architectural point of view.

 ### Features

 * **Modular**: Each view is self-contained.
 Rendering another model is one line away.